kevinveenbirkenbach/cymais/roles/drv-intel/README.md

 ## Overview

-The `driver-intel` role leverages the `community.general.pacman` module to:
+The `drv-intel` role leverages the `community.general.pacman` module to:

 1. Update the package cache.
 2. Install (or upgrade) the `intel-media-driver` package.